Apply by Sat, Oct 12 for the 2019-20 School Year!Apply to be a mentee!

 Furthermore, success in the real world demands more than just pure intellect.
 Communication, public speaking, social and professional etiquette, and knowledge about different careers are just some of the many knowledge and skill set required in a professional work environment.
 The Stuyvesant Alumni Mentoring Program is intended to help you develop these key skills.

-The Stuyvesant Alumni Mentoring Program aims to connect Stuyvesant’s Alumni Association with the current student body to facilitate individual growth for Stuyvesant students through an opportunity of mentorship.
+Founded and run by Stuyvesant alums, the Stuyvesant Alumni Mentoring Program aims to connect Stuyvesant’s Alumni Association with the current student body to facilitate individual growth for Stuyvesant students through mentorship.
 Over the course of the program, accepted applicants will learn about careers in numerous fields, develop a lasting bond with Stuyvesant alumni, and gain essential skills for success.

 That is the purpose of the Alumni Mentoring Program – to provide you with the information and insight you need to: